NFL Preseason Week 3 Preview: Biggest Question Facing Each Team

 Does J.J.
 Watt look like his old self?

 J.J.
-Watt suited up this preseason, but he has yet to play a down.
+Watt has suited up this preseason, but he has yet to play a down.
 This could change Saturday.

 "More guys will play in this game than have in the last two," Texans head coach Bill O'Brien said, per Click 2 Houston's Lainie Fritz.
 "I don't know yet [about Watt].
 But I could see anybody who is healthy and ready to go could see some time in the game."